-Patients with secondary causes of pulmonary hypertension such as chronic thromboembolic pulmonary hypertension, left heart disease, lung diseases, or chronic hypoxia were excluded in the study as well as history of pericardial disease before PAH diagnosis, and incomplete medical records or insufficient follow-up data.
+- Patients with secondary causes of pulmonary hypertension, such as chronic thromboembolic pulmonary hypertension (CTEPH), left heart disease, lung diseases, or chronic hypoxia. - History of pericardial disease prior to PAH diagnosis. - Incomplete medical records or insufficient follow-up data.

-We adopted a retrospective cohort study design, utilizing patient data extracted from electronic medical records.
+Study Design: A retrospective cohort study design was adopted, utilizing patient data extracted from electronic medical records.
 Ethical approval was obtained from the institutional review board, and all procedures were conducted in accordance with the Declaration of Helsinki.

 The analysis focused on evaluating the efficacy and safety of PAH therapies, with a particular interest in the development of pericardial effusion as a potential side effect and its impact on patient survival.
-Statistical analyses were performed using Table 1: Major difference in etiology,hemodynamics, echo findings, and effusion beforeand after therapy.
+Statistical analyses were performed using SPSS version 25.0, with a p-value of <0.05 considered statistically significant.